forthtemple/openworlddart/lib/three_dart/README.md

 # three_dart

+This is three_dart based upon knightro63's <a href='https://github.com/Knightro63/three_dart'>version</a> which is an update of  wasabia's version on pub.dev.
+Actor animations in knightro63 version works while wasabias version doesn't.
+This version also includes some fixes such as actor animations working in web release mode.
+Also allows dom keyboard capture to be turned off where needed for example typing in a flutter textfield.
+Also includes backwards animations.
+It also incorporates an updated flutter_gl version that works with the latest version of gradle.

 Dart 3D library. an easy to use, lightweight, cross-platform, general purpose 3D library.

 three.js rewrite by Dart.
 3D for Flutter.
 Base on [flutter_gl](https://github.com/wasabia/flutter_gl)